Gaeng Keow Wan Gai

 5. 05

-Drain the soaked eggplants and add them to the bubbling broth alongside the pea eggplants and torn Makrut lime leaves.
-Simmer gently for 5 to 8 minutes until the chicken is cooked through and the eggplants are tender but not mushy.
+Drain the soaked eggplants and add them to the bubbling curry along with the pea eggplants and torn Makrut lime leaves.
+Simmer gently for 5 to 8 minutes until the chicken is cooked through and the eggplants are tender but still retain a structural bite.

 6. 06